muratk5n/thirdwave/en/README.md

 ---

-"Clean Hydrogen Partnership: €300m fund to be made available for hydrogen and fuel cells in Europe"
+H2 View: "Clean Hydrogen Partnership: €300m fund to be made available for hydrogen and fuel cells in Europe"

+---

+H2 View: "Australian project to convert recycled water into renewable hydrogen with $43.3m backing"

 ---